Find Affordable College Courses

 $5,200 Average Tuition & Fees

-Henry Ford College did quite well in this year’s ranking of the best value schools for allied health and medical assisting services students.
-It came in at #6 on the list.
+With a ranking of #6, Henry Ford College did quite well on this year’s best value schools for allied health and medical assisting services students.
 Henry Ford College is a large public school located in the medium-sized city of Dearborn.

 The average tuition and fees for an in-state undergraduate at Henry Ford College are $5,200 a year.
 The average amount in student loans that medical assisting majors at Henry Ford College take out is $18,500.